jpotts/alfresco-developer-series/actions/tutorial/tutorial.md

 aspect, for example, you would extend the aspect evaluator and then specify the aspect you are looking for in one of the properties.

-### Step 2: Update the action config in share-config-custom.xml [updateTheActionConfigInShareConfig]
+### Step 2: Update the action config in share-config-custom.xml

 With an evaluator declared the next step is to tell the action configuration which evaluator to use to decide whether or not to show